jenkinsci/job-dsl-plugin/docs/Job-reference.md

 shortcuts for simpler Git SCM configurations.
 Requires the [Git Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin).

+The closure parameter of the shortcut variants expects a [[configure block|The-Configure-Block]] closure.

 The `github` methods will derive the Git URL from the `ownerAndProject`, `protocol` and `host` parameters.
 Valid protocols are `'https'`, `'ssh'` and `'git'`.
 They also configure the source browser to point to GitHub and set the GitHub project URL.